 Course: Main

-The alternative main course of roasted duck confit is a more flavorful dish.
-That said, I do find the natural flavor of the duck rather heavy and overpowering.
+The alternative main course of roast duck confit is a more flavourful dish.
+That said, I do find the natural flavour of the duck rather heavy and overpowering.
 Of course, I don’t like the fatty bits at all, but I know some people really dig that stuff.

 The best part of the whole sky dining experience is that we get to see the entire fireworks extravaganza from way up high!
 No matter how many times you’ve seen fireworks, it never gets old :)